 As the crisis deepens, constitutional resilience is key.
 Restoring checks and balances, while protecting the sovereign from further erosions becomes a challenge to prevent a total state transformation.

-A research seminar on the topic took place on Tuesday, 7 March 2017 at LSE, organised by the Hellenic Observatory.
-For the event’s podcast, please visit the event page.
+A research seminar on the topic took place on Tuesday 7 March 2017 .
+For more information please visit the event page.